How To Support Yourself - Tessa's Story

 I am so blessed to share this story, submitted by one of The Habit's tribe members about her experience with 11 Weeks to the Real You:

-January is here!
 The New Year is often a time for reflection and new resolutions.
-This year I am starting out a little different, though, because I set the stage for 2018 by finishing my 2017 strong with The Habit and 11 Weeks to the Real You.
+This year I am starting out a little different, though, because I set the stage for 2018 by finishing my 2017 strong with The Habit the Habits of the Real You program

 I was first introduced to Ayurveda based habit shifts when I watched a mutual friend of Carly’s and mine transform from the effects.
 I remember that first time seeing her after she went through these changes and marveling at how everything about her just seemed to be lit up - even her hair haha.
 There was a new sense of ease and self assurance and I was so happy for her, and impressed.
 I then watched Carly also go through this transformation.